-Casey Fields South Employment Precinct and Devon Meadows Precinct Structure Plan
+Casey Fields South and Devon Meadows Precinct Structure Plan

 The two precincts are adjacent to one another, located on the edge of the Urban Growth Boundary (UGB) within the City of Casey municipality, sharing the South Gippsland Highway as a boundary.

-The Devon Meadows precinct is also located approximately 50km southeast of Melbourne’s central business district and covers an area of about 261 hectares, generally bounded by the South Gippsland Highway to the north and east, Worthing Road to the south and Craig Road to the west.
+The Devon Meadows Precinct is located approximately 50km southeast of Melbourne’s central business district and covers an area of about 261 hectares, generally bounded by the South Gippsland Highway to the north and east, Worthing Road to the south and Craig Road to the west.

-Planning for the Casey Fields South Employment and Devon Meadows precincts will support State Government policy by delivering an employment precinct and a residential precinct.
+Planning for the Casey Fields South and Devon Meadows Precinct Structure Plan will support State Government policy by delivering an employment precinct and a residential precinct.

 In 2019, the VPA undertook a review of the Precinct Structure Plan (PSP) planning process.
 The review set a new strategy to streamline PSP preparation by undertaking greater collaboration and co-design with our partners and adapting the resulting PSPs to be more compact and useful.

-The Casey Fields South Employment Precinct and Devon Meadows Precinct Structure Plan will be prepared in line with PSP 2.o.
+The Casey Fields South and Devon Meadows Precinct Structure Plan will be prepared in line with PSP 2.o.

 For more information, refer to PSP 2.o.